webmonk/wordpress-plugin-boilerplate/README.md

 # wordpress-plugin-boilerplate
 A Wordpress plugin boilerplate to bootstrap Wordpress plugin development.

-In the language files, remember to rename the mo and po files with your plugin short name
+In the language file, remember to rename the mo and po files with your plugin short name